- Car Shipping Japan From The Usa

 - Customs declaration form.

-While passing through customs, an automobile acquisition tax is assessed, in addition to any customs duties.
+While passing through customs, an automobile acquisition tax is assessed in addition to any customs duties.

-Shipping Of Heavy Equipment & Oversized Cargo To Japan
+Logistics for Heavy Equipment & Oversized Cargo

 - Large Vehicles